willyfox07/Employees_data_base/documentation/Software Requirements Specifications.md

 - User clicks the "Edit" button in the department list view mode;
 - Application displays form to enter department data;
-- User enters department data and presses "Cancel" button;
+- User redact department data and presses "Save" button;
-- Data don't save in data base, then list of department records is displaying to user;
+- Data is saved in data base, then list of department records is displaying to user;
-- If the user select the menu item "Employees", "Departments", the data will not be saved to the database and the corresponding form with updated data will be opened.
+- If the user select the menu item "Employees", "Departments", "Cancel", the data will not be saved to the database and the corresponding form with updated data will be opened.

 **Cancel operation scenario:**
 